google/comprehensive-rust/src/chromium/cargo.md

 <details>

+Talk about the cultural differences between the `cargo` world and the Chromium
+world: for instance, that code reuse is cheap in `cargo` and that it's encouraged to use (and create) lots of small single-purpose crates, which is difficult in Chromium (for good reasons).
+The net effect is that `cargo` ecosystem development feels more agile.

 Explain that it might seem strange to write tools in Rust, but this is increasingly popular across the industry --- Rust tools are quicker and work more reliably.